Al Stewart + Roger Taylor

 Written by Livgren

-Appears on: Vinyl Confessions
+Vinyl Confessions

 A very different track from the other songs from this album.
 The track features heavy use of horns and piano and does not have the rock edge that is a constant throughout the album.
-Recorded in Los Angelas, California in August 1982, during a short break before the L.A. shows of the US tour.
+Recorded in Los Angeles, California in August 1982, during a short break before the L.A. shows of the US tour.
 Roger provides backing vocals.

 Lydia Canaan + Roger Taylor